 Pursuant to the terms of the Cash Flow Sharing Agreement, the application of moneys, if any, remaining on deposit in the excess cash flow fund are to be distributed by the trustee in specified priority.
-Payments are to be made first to DBED, DNR, County Commissioner of Allegany County and MEDCO for accrued obligations defined as accrued and unpaid interest as of December 1, 2008 on the Series 1996B bonds, 1996 DBED loan, and 2003 DBED loan, accrued and unpaid ground rent, surcharge revenues as defined in the ground lease, host community fees, MEDCO service fees and MEDCO advances to the project as of December 1, 2008.
+Payments are to be made first to DBED, DNR, County Commissioner of Allegany County and MEDCO for accrued obligations defined as accrued and unpaid interest as of December 1, 2008 on the Series 1996B bonds.
+1996 DBED loan, and 2003 DBED loan, accrued and unpaid ground rent, surcharge revenues as defined in the ground lease, host community fees, MEDCO service fees and MEDCO advances to the project as of December 1, 2008.
 Accrued obligations are payable 56.68% to DBED, 26.58% to DNR, 1.57% to County Commissioner of Allegany County and 15.17% to MEDCO until all accrued obligations have been paid in full.
 Thereafter, payments are to be made to DBED, DNR and MEDCO for accruing obligations defined as the Series 2008D bonds, the 1996 DBED loan, the 2001 DBED loan, the accruing ground lease obligation and accruing MEDCO service fees subsequent to December 1, 2008.
 Accruing obligations are payable 33-1/3% to each of DBED, DNR and MEDCO until all accruing obligations have been paid in full; provided, however, that if at any time all accruing obligations owing to any one of such three payees have been fully paid, then the percentage of available funds paid to the remaining two payees shall increase to 50%, and if at any time all accruing obligations owing to any two of such payees have been fully paid, then the percentage of available funds paid to the remaining payee shall increase to 100%.
+As of June 30, 2010 and 2009, there was no balance in the excess cash flow fund for distribution by the trustee.